umanchanda/NBA-API/README.md

 To get started:

-1. Clone the repo

-2. `go install github.com/umanchanda/NBA-API`
+1. `go get github.com/umanchanda/NBA-API`

-3. run: `go run main.go` in your terminal
+2. run: `go run main.go` in your terminal

-4. Head to `localhost:8000` in your browser
+3. Head to `localhost:8000` in your browser

 How to use this repo: